n3a9/lan-scan/README.md

 ### Local Network Scanning

+Once the beginning address and ports are set, the scanner will iterate through all IP address variations by changing the last octet, ranging from 0 to 255.

-Once the beginning address and ports are set, an asynchronous AJAX will be made to the port of every address.
-The callback will then determine whether the request timed out, or if there was an error.
-Unfortunately, it is not possible to determine the different errors from the request (such as 401 or 404).
+For each address, an asynchronous AJAX will be made to each port .
+The callback will then determine whether the request timed out, or if there was an error, and append it to the CSV.
+Unfortunately, it is not possible to determine the different errors from the request (such as `401` or `404`).